-In all ten of the case files, the witness care information was completed correctly and available for the information of the court.
+In three of the five applicable10 cases, the witness care information was completed correctly and available for the information of the court.

 Identifying vulnerability

 In this section, we focus on the journey of victims and witnesses through the criminal justice system.
 Officers must identify accurately the vulnerability of victims and witnesses to the prosecutor so that the court receives accurate information of the circumstances of the case from the prosecutor.
 For example, if an elderly woman is targeted and robbed because of her age or disability, it is essential that the police include this information in the case file.